tenable/terrascan/docs/usage/command_line_mode.md

 This command looks for a `Dockerfile` in the current directory and scans that file.

 A specific directory to scan can be specified using the `-d` flag.
-With `-d` flag, it will check for all the docker files (named as `Dockerfile`) in the provided directory recursively.
-A specific dockerfile can be scanned using `-f` flag by providing path to the file.
+With the `-d` flag, it will check for all the docker files (named as `Dockerfile`) in the provided directory recursively.
+A specific dockerfile can be scanned using `-f` flag by providing a path to the file.

 ### Resource Config
 While scanning a IaC, Terrascan loads all the IaC files, creates a list of resource configs and then processes this list to report violations.
 For debugging purposes, you can print this resource configs list as an output by using the `--config-only` flag to the `terrascan scan` command.